- Education and Science»

 This one-week camp focuses on sustainable energy and sustainable design (i.e., energy problems and solutions).
 Registration for the co-ed camp opens in March.
 Learn more about this program on the West Virginia University website.

-11. Engineering In Service Camp at West Virginia University
+11. Engineering In Healthcare Camp at West Virginia University